Heineken to buy S.Africa's Distell and Namibian Breweries | Business

 SIGNIFICANT SYNERGIES Heineken will buy the 50.01% interest of Ohlthaver & List Group of Companies in NBL Investment Holdings, which holds 59.4% of Namibia Breweries (NBL).
 Heineken holds the remaining 49.99% of the holding vehicle.

-The transaction also entails Heineken's purchase of NBL's 25% shareholding in Heineken South Africa, valuing the whole of the latter at 1.5 billion euros.
-Van den Brink said the brewer expected cost synergies in production, logistics, and procurement, but no job losses in the near term, along with "significant" revenue synergies.
+The transaction also entails Heineken's purchase of NBL's 25% shareholding in Heineken South Africa.
+Van den Brink said the brewer expected cost and revenue synergies with benefits across production, logistics and procurement, but no job losses in the near term.

-The overall transaction is expected to increase margins over the medium term and boost earnings per share within the first year after completion.
-Distell's deal talks with Heineken were first announced in May.

 Distell did not pay a dividend for the financial year ended June 30, as a condition for Heineken's takeover proposal.
-Distell CEO Richard Rushton said the deal was likely to close by the end of December 2022 and as part of the agreement, shareholders would not be paid any interim or full-year dividend.
+Distell CEO Richard Rushton said the deal was likely to close by the end of December 2022 and shareholders would not be paid any interim or full-year dividend.

-In August, Distell reported a more than three-fold rise in its headline earnings per share, the main profit measure in South Africa, as the company recovered from a lengthy coronavirus-related ban on alcohol sales in its home market.
+Distell shares were trading down 7% at 169.34 rand as investors were not enthused by the offer price.
+"Heineken and Remgro (Distell's holding company) are the winners in this," said Richard Cheesman, senior analyst with hedge fund Protea Capital Management, which holds shares in Distell.

+"It matters less to Remgro what price Heineken is paying as it will remain invested in the unlisted Newco (new company), but shareholders were expecting that Remgro's influence could have resulted in a higher offer."
+Heineken's shares were up 0.9% at 98.22 euros at 1425 GMT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)